-Welcome to the Winooski Valley Park District's (WVPD) webpage!
-The WVPD is your Park District.
+Welcome to the Winooski Valley Park District's (WVPD)!
+The WVPD is YOUR Park District.
 It was created by the member municipalities for its residents in 1972.
 It now includes 18 parks, over 1,700 acres of natural areas, 22 miles of trails, and over 12 miles of shoreline on lakes and rivers.
 The WVPD’s member municipalities are Burlington, Colchester, Essex, Jericho, South Burlington, Williston, and Winooski.

-Keep up to date on our events by visiting our facebook page!
+Keep up to date on all WVPD events!
+"Like" our Facebook page!

 The Winooski Valley Park District's mission is to plan, acquire, and manage lands and waters within the boundaries of its member municipalities in the Winooski River Valley for purposes of conservation, preservation of natural areas, establishment of parks, and resource-based education and recreation.